Op Art Movement

 What medium (media) and tools were used to make Op Art pieces?

-Print techniques like silkscreen, block printing and digital prints that stimulate the eye were used in Op Art.
+Print techniques like silkscreen, block printing and digital prints with patterns that stimulate the eye were used in Op Art.

 Who are some famous Op Art artists and artworks?